jeffmikels/mattermost_api_dart/doc/MattermostPluginsApi.md

 );

-final plugin = BINARY_DATA_HERE; // MultipartFile | The plugin image to be uploaded
-final force = force_example; // String | Set to 'true' to overwrite a previously installed plugin with the same ID, if any
+final MultipartFile plugin = BINARY_DATA_HERE; // MultipartFile | The plugin image to be uploaded final String force = 'force_example'; // String | Set to 'true' to overwrite a previously installed plugin with the same ID, if any

 try {
   final result = await client.plugins.uploadPlugin(plugin, force);